digitalinnovationone/dio-lab-open-source/community/Dinox75.md

 Meu objetivo é me formar e seguir para uma pós-graduação em Inteligência Artificial, área pela qual sou apaixonado.

 Se você chegou até aqui, obrigado!
 Espero poder contar com a comunidade nessa jornada de aprendizado e crescimento.

+Hello! 👋
+My name is Vinicius, I’m 25 years old, and I’m just starting my journey in the tech world.
+I’m a beginner trying to understand this vast universe of code, bugs, solutions, and learning.
+I don’t know exactly how far I can go — anxiety and fear sometimes get in the way — but I do know that I want to go far.

+Even through challenges, I believe it’s possible to turn difficulties into opportunities and create something meaningful.
+I've already worked on some academic projects during my Associate Degree in Systems Analysis and Development, and although I’m still at the beginning, I’m eager to grow and improve.

+Currently learning:
+🐍 Python

+🌐 HTML & CSS

+📊 Power BI

+💡 And other technologies that help me bring ideas to life.

+My goal is to graduate and pursue a postgraduate degree in Artificial Intelligence, a field I’m truly passionate about.

+Thanks for stopping by!
+I hope to count on the support of the community as I grow and learn in this exciting journey. 💻🚀